 8. Do you have a disaster recovery policy?

-Why is this important?
-Losing data is one thing, losing access to an entire legal matter software is the next step up, and can be crippling if you have come to rely on technical tools to conduct business.
-If your matter management system goes down, be sure that your provider has the right steps in place to bring it back to full operation as quickly as possible.
+Losing data is one thing, losing access to an entire matter management software is the next step up, and can be crippling if you have come to rely on technical tools to conduct business.
+If your matter management system goes down, be sure that your provider has a cloud-based disaster recover solution in place to minimize downtime and data loss in case of a system failure and they're able to bring it back to full operation as quickly as possible.

 This checklist covers LegalTech information security questions only.
 A more comprehensive look at IT questions can be seen in this blog post - 10 questions to ask before you go to your CIO.